 A third-party Front-End Cost Report (FECR) of the construction costs must be conducted post-award for all projects funded by programs administered through the QAP.
-For all projects, owners must submit a Third Party Cost Reviewer qualification package at 60 day submission, with the report following at the Commencement (9% and 4% only deals) or Review submission (HOME/NHTF) submission.
+Owners must submit a 3rd Party Cost Reviewer qualification package and report for all projects.
 DCA must approve the analyst's qualifications beforehand.
 DCA will have forty-five (45) days to respond to the analysis plus any days added for questions or clarifications.